Back to Privacy Guides

 How to verify if the network traffic is going through your WireGuard VPN tunnel

 This section explains how to identify network traffic that does not pass through the VPN tunnel when it should, such case implies a VPN leak and a potential risk for your privacy.
-At the same time, you will be able to verify the VPN is established with the server of your choice.
+At the same time, you will be able to verify the WireGuard connection is established with the server of your choice.

 The first step is to identify the IP address of the chosen server, protocol and port used by your VPN, you can refer to the first part of the series to learn how to find this information.